entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.0.0._

 A unique string identifier for the request for tracing purposes.
-The value will be drawn
+The value is drawn from:
-from:

 1. `x-honeycomb-trace`
 2. `x-request-id`